The Groundlings: History

-The Groundlings School of improvisation officially began in 1978 with 17 students and staff members Gary Austin, Tom Maxwell, Phyllis Katz, Cherie Kerr, Laraine Newman, and Tracy Newman.
+The Groundlings School of improvisation began in 1978 with 17 students and staff members Gary Austin, Tom Maxwell, Phyllis Katz, Laraine Newman, and Tracy Newman.
 In the 21st century, it has an annual enrollment of more than 4200 students.
 The Sunday Company was formed by Suzanne Kent in 1982 to further develop the talent coming through the school.

-In 1975 the company acquired what became The Groundlings Theatre at 7307 Melrose Avenue (the building was previously used as an interior decorator’s studio, a furniture showroom, a gay bar, and a massage parlor).
+In 1975 the company acquired what became the Groundlings Theatre at 7307 Melrose Avenue (the building was previously used as an interior decorator's studio, a furniture showroom, a gay bar, and a massage parlor).
 Through equity and with the use of their own funds, company members set out to modernize the building and convert it into a performance space.
 They battled through four years of red tape, building codes, and parking restrictions before producing any shows on the stage.
-During that time The Groundlings performed their revues at a handful of theaters all over town, including The Improv, The Matrix, The Hollywood Canteen, and the White House.
+During that time the Groundlings performed their revues at a handful of theaters all over town, including The Improv, The Matrix, The Hollywood Canteen, and the White House.
 Finally in April 1979, the revitalized 99-seat theater opened its doors to audiences.

 In November 1979, Gary Austin stepped down from his position as artistic director.
 Tom Maxwell was elected as his successor, and he served for the next ten years.
-In 1989, The Groundlings began the enduring tradition of having Groundlings or Groundlings alumni direct each new revue.
+In 1989, the Groundlings began the enduring tradition of having Groundlings or Groundlings alumni direct each new revue.
 The Main Company of no more than 30 members, collectively makes artistic, business and creative decisions.
-In April 2017 The Groundlings paid tribute to passing of their founder, Gary Austin, by gathering at the theatre and laying flowers at his plaque.
+In April 2017 the Groundlings paid tribute to passing of their founder, Gary Austin, by gathering at the theatre and laying flowers at his plaque.

 Operations

 Students must pass an audition to get into the Basic class.
 If a student passes the audition, their results are valid for one year.
 If a student does not pass the audition, they are allowed to audition again in four months.
 Students are allowed to audition a total of three times.

 After completing the Advanced Lab level, a student may be voted into the Sunday Company, which performs every Sunday at 7:30pm.
 During this time, students write, rehearse and perform new material every week.
-After six months of performing in the Sunday Company, students are either voted to remain in the company for another six months, voted to be dismissed from the school, or voted into the Main Company (aka The Groundlings).
-No one can stay in the Sunday Company for longer than 24 months nor less than six months.
+After six months of performing in the Sunday Company, students are either voted to remain in the company for another six months, voted to be dismissed from the school, or voted into the Main Company, also known as the Groundlings.
+No one can stay in the Sunday Company for longer than 18 months nor less than six months.

 All members of the Main Company are selected from members of the Sunday Company.
 All of the Main Company members can remain in the company for as long as they desire.
 Usually members do not stay for longer than a decade; most of the Groundlings retire sooner from the company.
 The Main Company (capped at no more than 30 members at any time) collectively acts as the organization's artistic director, democratically making business and creative decisions as a group.